 If I am doing much better, and do not have 8 days of migraine per month anymore, could the insurance company decide to stop paying for the CGRP antibodies?

 The use of “stopping rules” have been seen in the US and in some provinces with Botox.

 From a medical perspective, this does not make sense.
 For example, if someone takes a pill for blood pressure, and the blood pressure gets better, that is a success and the medication should be continued.
-The same applies for epilepsy, diabetes, thyroid disease.
+The same applies to epilepsy, diabetes, and thyroid disease.
 Insurance companies may try to find ways to stop coverage, but the first priority should be the quality of life of patients.

 Still, if I am doing really well, could it be reasonable to stop the CGRP antibodies?
 Will I get rebound migraines?

 It may be reasonable to go longer between injections if you are doing much better.
 Since the antibodies will be cleared gradually from your blood, you should not see bad rebound migraines.
 They may come back slowly.
 If that happens the medication could be restarted.
-For more about the length of preventive therapy in migraine read here (See this post).
+For more about the length of preventive therapy for migraine read here (See this post).